CSCfi/csc-user-guide/docs/apps/scalasca.md

 ## Analysis report examination

-The Scalasca analysis report explorer `square` cannot currently be run in CSC supercomputers.
+The Scalasca analysis report explorer `square` cannot currently be run on CSC supercomputers.
 However, user may install Scalasca on their local workstation, and copy the experiment directory there for analysis, e.g.